-California Governor Gavin Newsom is hopeful that if the state continues on its current path of getting residents vaccinated for COVID-19, California can fully reopen on June 15 and do away with its pandemic-era color-coded tier system for establishing which businesses can be open and under what conditions.
+With 53 percent of California residents now fully vaccinated for COVID-19, the state has done away with its pandemic-era color-coded tier system for establishing which businesses can be open and under what conditions.

 Article continues below advertisement

-As of January 26, a new nationwide order mandated by the U.S. Centers for Disease Control and Prevention (CDC) requires international arrivals to provide documentation of negative COVID-19 test results procured within three days of their departure to the United States.
+As of January 26, all international passengers age two and older flying into the U.S. (including returning U.S. citizens and permanent residents) must provide proof of a negative COVID-19 test procured within three days before boarding their flight to the United States.